MagalhaesDev/Calculadora/README.md

   * **Mateus Magalhaes**

-  Please follow github and join us!
+  Please follow github and join us.
   Thanks to visiting me and good coding!